-The area of interest is an approximate 400m stretch of the road extending from the east of Corpus Christi Church to the intersection of Griffith Avenue and Drumcondra Road Upper.
-The area examined as part of this investigation covers a 200m stretch of cable to the east and a 200m stretch to the west of the known leak point, as presented in Appendix A. The main land use in this area is residential with private gardens.
+The area of interest is an approximate 400m stretch of the road extending 200m east and 200m west from the intersection of Griffith Avenue and Valentia Road.
+The main land use in this area is residential with private gardens.
 Griffith Avenue also hosts the Office of the State Pathologist, Whitehall Garda Station, a Post Office delivery office, a number of schools and numerous commercial properties.